 2. Notary Rotary

 Although using Notary Rotary’s directory is free, you may receive a message saying that “you have exceeded the maximum number of daily profiles you are allowed to view without logging in”.
 You will need to sign up for a Basic (Free) membership or a paid premium membership.
 Notary Rotary serves as the primary resource for mobile notaries.
 According to Notary Rotary’s FAQs, ALL memberships are limited in the number of searches allowed per day because searching is not a primary benefit of membership.
 The primary purpose of Notary Rotary is for mobile notaries to receive a personal notary directory listing and supply discounts.
-Information about Notary Rotary memberships is available here.
+More information about Notary Rotary memberships.

 - Search Features: Notary Rotary’s search filters include: 24-hour service, several languages, including Spanish, Japanese, Italian, and Arabic, fax and/or email available, wedding services, and fields services.